TaterTotterson/hassio-addons-tater/README.md

 If a Redis add-on is installed, Tater will automatically connect with no additional configuration.

 Defaults used by Tater:
-- Redis Stack add-on from this repository → redis_host: core-redis_stack
+- Redis Stack add-on from this repository → redis_host: localhost

 You only need to change Redis settings if you are using an external Redis server.